 BlogGATE

-GATE 2024 registration has already started, and this is the best time to find out the GATE 2024 syllabus to prepare and perform in this competitive exam with excellence.
-Whether you are in the final year of your college degree or a working professional, make the most of this time and prepare for the GATE 2024 examination today.
+The registration for GATE 2025 is going to start soon.
+If you are going to appear for GATE 2025 exam, then this is the best time for you to know its syllabus so that you can prepare for this competitive exam and perform with excellence.
+Whether you are in the final year of your college degree or a working professional, make the most of this time and prepare for the GATE 2025 examination today.
 While most of the students would be worrying about when to start preparation and procrastinating their studies, you can take the lead and start preparation right away to have an edge over the existing competition.

 The GATE is a national-level online examination that checks the knowledge of the candidates in their respective streams of education according to the specified eligibility criteria.
 The GATE exam holds to its name, as qualifying for this exam opens doors to several opportunities for higher studies and government jobs.
 A highly competitive exam, every year lakhs of students sit for the examination where their knowledge of their respective subject is tested.
-IISc Bengaluru will conduct the GATE 2024 examination.
+IIT Roorkee (IITR) will conduct the GATE 2025 examination.
 The GATE committee consists of the seven IITs along with IISC, the Department of Higher Education, and the Ministry of HRD.

 The GATE Examination is more of an application-based exam.
 Therefore, one must be thorough with their subject, its formulae, and the application of various theorems.
 The GATE offers various opportunities to candidates, like higher studies and jobs in public sector undertakings like ONGC, IOCL, and many more.
 Along with this, one can also apply for a research scholarship after qualifying for the GATE examination.